Hybrid Quantum-Classical Branch-and-Price for Intra-Day Electric Vehicle Charging Scheduling via Partition Coloring: Introduction

 Based on this modeling framework, our main contributions are as follows:

-\begin{enumerate} \item We provide the first systematic formulation of the intra-day EV charging scheduling problem as a PCP, enabling explicit representation of vehicle-level and interval-level conflicts while naturally supporting multiple resource constraints. \item We develop a Branch-and-Price algorithm in which the master problem handles partition selection and resource allocation, and the pricing subproblem generates new columns via a maximum independent set structure, thereby improving computational efficiency. \item We integrate a quantum annealing-inspired algorithm (QAIA) solver implemented in the MindSpore Quantum framework to accelerate the pricing subproblem and enhance scalability for large problem instances. \end{enumerate}
+\begin{enumerate} \item We provide the first systematic formulation of the intraday EV charging scheduling problem as a PCP, enabling explicit representation of vehicle-level and interval-level conflicts while naturally supporting multiple resource constraints. \item We develop a Branch-and-Price algorithm in which the master problem handles partition selection and resource allocation, and the pricing subproblem generates new columns via a maximum independent set structure, thereby improving computational efficiency. \item We integrate QAIA solvers (bSB and CFC), implemented in the MindSpore Quantum framework and executed on classical hardware, to accelerate the pricing subproblem and enhance scalability for large problem instances. \end{enumerate}

-Finally, we conduct extensive numerical experiments comparing the proposed QAIA-enhanced branch-and-price algorithms with a pure Gurobi-based baseline on synthetic EV charging instances of varying sizes, demonstrating that the QAIA-based methods significantly improve performance on large and hard cases while preserving optimal solution quality.
+Finally, we conduct extensive numerical experiments comparing two QAIA-enhanced branch-and-price algorithms, bSB and CFC, with a pure Gurobi baseline on synthetic EV charging instances of varying sizes, demonstrating that these QAIA variants significantly improve performance on large and hard cases while preserving optimal solution quality.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:Related works} reviews the literature on EV charging scheduling and related optimization approaches.
 Section~\ref{sec:Problem} describes the problem.
 Section~\ref{sec:Methodology} presents the formal mathematical formulation.
-Section~\ref{sec:Experimental} reports the computational experiments and compares a pure Gurobi-based branch-and-price baseline with two QAIA-based pricing variants (BSB and SimCIM) on a family of PCP instances derived from EV charging scenarios.
+Section~\ref{sec:Experimental} reports the computational experiments and compares a pure Gurobi baseline branch-and-price method with two QAIA pricing variants, bSB and CFC, on a family of PCP instances derived from EV charging scenarios.
 Finally, Section~\ref{sec:Conclusions} concludes the paper and outlines potential directions for future research.